Kintyre/ksconf/docs/source/git.rst

     You may want to update ``sha`` to the most currently released stable version.
     Upgrading this frequently isn't typically necessary since these two operations are pretty basic and stable.
-    But it's still a good idea to review the change log to see what (if any) pre-commit functionality was updated.
+    However, it's still a good idea to review the change log to see what, if any, pre-commit functionality was updated.

 .. note::

     Sometimes pre-commit can get in the way.

-    Instead of disabling it entirely, it's often better to disable just the specific rule that's causing an issue using the ``SKIP`` environmental variable.
+    Instead of disabling it entirely, it's often better to disable the specific rule that's causing an issue using the ``SKIP`` environmental variable.
     So for example, if intentionally adding a file over 50 Kb, a command like this will allow all the *other* rules to still run.